alex-oesterling/CS308_breakout/doc/DESIGN.md

 bricks in the span of an hour because of how easy it was to extend the Brick class and modify its collision method by a slight bit for each new brick.

+I also created an abstract PortalObject class for a similar reason: If a new programmer wanted to add a new type of object to the game, they could extend the PortalObject class to create new objects with x positions, y positions, ImageView objects to be rendered, and scene data.
+This was another goal of my design to make extension of the code easier.

 One design I failed at was adding multiple balls.
-I have a "switch case" or large if tree scenario for my ball, where an internal string stores its "status" as powered up or not, and which type of power.
-Then, it has as series of if statements changing its rendering depending on this string.
+I have a "switch case" scenario for my ball, where an internal string stores its "status" as powered up or not, and which type of power.
+It has as series of if statements changing its rendering depending on this string.
 If I were to redo this portion I would also make a Ball hierarchy allowing for the easy implementation of newer and newer balls.
+This is something I want to improve upon in my next project.
 ### High-level design of project: Purpose and interaction of classes
 The high level perspective on this project is that it takes 4 base classes: a ball, a brick, a bumper, and a main method.
 The main method handles the instantiation of the game: The creation of scenes, the creation